 5.10.1 Recommending candidates for admission to a HDR only after careful consideration and in accordance with USC’s Higher Degree by Research Admission and Enrolment – Guidelines;

-5.10.2 Monitoring the progress of HDR candidates and keeping other supervisors and the relevant school of enrolment informed via regular reports on candidature progression including achievement of milestone and obstacles to progress, other updates as required to account for periods of leave, and actively resolves any outstanding candidature milestones;
+5.10.2 Monitoring the progress of HDR candidates and keeping other supervisors and the relevant unit of enrolment informed via regular reports on candidature progression including achievement of milestone and obstacles to progress, other updates as required to account for periods of leave, and actively resolves any outstanding candidature milestones;

 5.10.3 Conducting required risk assessments as may be required throughout candidature, including but not limited to research at external locations, non-compliance with government sanctions law or Defence Export Controls;